Following on from Fab Academy, I’m learning Processing, the programming language for visual art, interactivity and generative design. More…

 A collaborative project to build a critical community around making.
 We bring people together to learn about diverse making cultures, support new grassroots activity, and cast a critical eye over the conventional stories of making: its past and future, its politics and impact.

 I write and speak about making, design, technology, innovation and culture.

 I help organisations use the web, collaborate with digitally connected communities, and understand and harness grassroots innovation.
 I work across research, design, and strategy.

 A European research project investigating the impact of making on creative society, with the University of Westminster.

 A research project mapping all of the UK makerspaces for Nesta.

 A photographic project documenting the workspaces of makers.

-I run the studio programme at Lighthouse, Brighton’s centre for culture and technology.
+I was a producer at Lighthouse, Brighton’s centre for culture and technology.

 I was the co-founder and director of the UK’s biggest independent DIY technology festival.

 I edited and published a fanzine about making, designed to bring the maker movement into people’s homes.